libsdl-org/SDL/docs/README-migration.md

 #define SDL_GDKRunApp(MAIN_FUNC, RESERVED)  SDL_RunApp(0, NULL, MAIN_FUNC, RESERVED)
 ```

+## SDL_messagebox.h

+The buttonid field of SDL_MessageBoxButtonData has been renamed buttonID.

 ## SDL_metal.h

 SDL_Metal_GetDrawableSize() has been removed.
 SDL_GetWindowSizeInPixels() can be used in its place.